Integrated Grid Plan Overview

 Supports our decarbonization goals

-Using more grid-scale and customer-owned energy storage solutions
+Expanding energy storage solutions

 Expanding geothermal resources